statamic/docs/content/collections/docs/routing.md

 ## Statamic Routes

-Statamic provides a `Route::statamic()` method that will do all the CMS "magic" for you, like injecting data (globals and system variables, for example), fetching the view. layout, and so on.
+Statamic provides a `Route::statamic()` method to do all the CMS "magic" for you, like injecting data (globals and system variables, for example), fetching the view. layout, and so on.

 ``` php
 Route::statamic('uri', 'view', ['foo' => 'bar']);